Alcaro/Arlib/arlib/sandbox/README.txt

 - seccomp filter: ioctl(TCGETS) and ioctl(TIOCGWINSZ) were allowed
     exploitability: trivial
-    maximum impact: reveals some properties of stdout, including whether it's a terminal or redirected; utterly uninteresting, but breaks the stated security policy, so stil a vulnerability
+    maximum impact: reveals some properties of stdout, including whether it's a terminal or redirected; utterly uninteresting, but breaks the stated security policy, so still a vulnerability
     severity: low, due to the trivial maximum impact
     notes: trivial leaks of non-authorized data is still a sandbox flaw; no clue why I ever allowed them
 - Spectre type 2 (indirect jumps)